-The Queensland Government will pay a subsidy for the qualification or skill set directly to the SAS.
-The amount of funding depends on qualification or course complexity, duration, and how well it aligns with workforce skill needs.
+The Queensland Government will pay a subsidy for the qualification directly to the SAS.
+The amount of funding depends on the qualification's complexity, duration, and how well it aligns with workforce skills needs.

 Queensland's annual Training Priorities Plan outlines how government supports skills development across the state.
 Each year, the plan highlights important skill areas and guides funding decisions, including training subsidies, to benefit individuals, local communities, and employers.